arthurdurso/Project-WhatsApp-Windows-Desktop-Cache-Cleaner/README.md

-# Clean WhatsApp's Cache
+# Clean WhatsApp Cache

+## Project Overview

-My first project on my own developing a project to clean the WhatsApp cache, aiming to improve the application's performance and increase execution speed.
-The project will involve creating a script or application to safely identify and remove unnecessary cache data without affecting important user conversations or data.
-Additionally, the project should include a scheduler to ensure WhatsApp's performance is significantly improved after the cache is cleared.
+This is my first solo project where I am developing a script to clean the WhatsApp cache.
+The primary goal is to improve the application's performance and execution speed by identifying and removing unnecessary cache data without affecting important user conversations or data.

-Using a python file to create the script with the libraries 'os' and 'shutil' verifying every file and subjectory on the directory path set with my user as default (i'm gonna change that everyone can use it on the next commits).
+## Features

+- **Cache Cleaning**: The script safely identifies and removes unnecessary cache data.
+- **Performance Improvement**: Clearing the cache will significantly enhance WhatsApp's performance.
+- **Cross-Platform**: Designed to work on various operating systems, with the best option being execution on startup for consistent performance.

+## Implementation

+The script is written in Python, utilizing the `os` and `shutil` libraries to handle file and directory operations.
+Initially, the script is configured to run with my user as the default, but future commits will ensure it can be used by anyone.

+### Script Details

+- **Libraries Used**:
+  - `os`
+  - `shutil`

+- **Functionality**:
+  - Verifies every file and subdirectory in the specified directory path.
+  - Safely removes unnecessary cache files.

+## Scheduling Options

-Possible ways of schedule the task:
+There are several ways to schedule the cache cleaning task:

- - Task Scheduler (Windows);
- - Python (schedule);
- - Execute on Startup.
+### Execute on Startup (Recommended)

+- **Description**: The script runs every time the PC logs in, ensuring optimal performance by clearing the cache regularly.
+- **Advantages**: Consistent performance improvement; no dependency on specific times or the system being turned on.

+### Task Scheduler (Windows)

+- **Description**: A traditional method to schedule tasks on Windows.
+- **Advantages**: Simple and well-known method.
+- **Disadvantages**: Not suitable for Linux users; may not run if the PC is turned off at the scheduled time.

+### Python Schedule Library

+- **Description**: Schedules the script to run every X hours.
+- **Advantages**: Flexible scheduling within the script.
+- **Disadvantages**: The script needs to be running continuously, which is not ideal.

+## Conclusion

-The best option should be 'Execute on Startup', because it will clear the cache every time the PC log in to have the best performance.
+The best approach is to execute the script on startup, ensuring the cache is cleared every time the PC logs in for the best performance.
+While Task Scheduler and Python's schedule library are valid options, they have limitations that make them less ideal for this project.

-The Task Scheduler is a tradicional way to schedule on windows, but someone could use Linux and cannot be a way for them.
-Besides that if a time is defined, then could have sometines not running (E.g. PC turned off).
-If I have choosen the Python, the schedule would run every x hours, and the code should be running all the time, which is a bad thing.
+## Future Work

+- **User Independence**: Modify the script to ensure it can be used by any user without configuration changes.
+- **Cross-Platform Enhancements**: Ensure compatibility with various operating systems.